iambrj/fastMap/spec.md

 - Our key size is only 64 bytes, where each distinct letter in the key matches `[a-zA-Z]`.
 Each of these 52 possibilities take 6 bits to represent.
 Thus, worst case memory usage is 10 million keys times 52 bits per key = $10^7 \times 52= 65 \times 10^6$ bytes, which is approximately $65$ MB for storing the keys.

 - Each value can have 256 characters, as one ASCII character takes one byte (0-255 range), and max value size is 256 bytes.
-Thus, total memory usage is around $10^7\times 256=2.56\times10^9$ bytes $=2.56$ giga bytes.
-ISN'T THIS HUGE?
+Thus, total memory usage is around $10^7\times 256=2.56\times10^9$ bytes $=2.56$ giga bytes, at the very bare minimum.
+Moreover, each location will need a lot of pointers to be stored, moreover, we will need additional integers to augment the trie nodess.
+Therefore, we are expected to reach upto 4GB of memory usage.

-- Finally, since we also plan to augment each trie node with some integers representing number of valid children the trie node has, the memory requirement is expected to shoot up by?

 ## Multithreading ideas